feixueck/rocketmq_monitor/README.md

    <img width=500 height=400 src="https://github.com/hitynsun/docs/blob/master/images/mq_model_secret.png">

-   Forstly, when the provider try to add m2 to the MQ, there must be some ERROR occures, this kind of mistake can be easily detacted.
+   Firstly, when the provider try to add m2 to the MQ, there must be some ERROR occures, this kind of mistake can be easily detacted.</br>
-   Secondly, how can I know if the consumer_1 secretly consume my message?
+   Secondly, how can we know if the consumer_1 secretly consume my message?</br>
+   Thridly, how can we know the information of all providers from consumers?
+How can we know the information of all consumers from a provider?<br>

+   This project is aimed at solving the second and the third problems listed above.

+   ### Tracking all the consumers and providers of a specific Message Queue.
+   In this project, I collected all the information of the providers and consumers when a topic was first built,